Skip to main content

 Course Content

 Students will complete four to five elective credits through interdisciplinary coursework taught by Willamette Law and UAA faculty, along with Alaska-based practitioners and policy experts.
-Instruction combines lecture, discussion, and field-based learning.
+Courses emphasize discussion, applied learning, and field-based experiences that deepen students' understanding of legal studies in environmental, Indigenous, and rural justice contexts.

 Core Courses (4 credits):